 Active families: Federation Cliff Walk & South Head lighthouse.

 This one is only suitable for families used to long walks or parents happy to carry their kids lol, at the 8km in total it’s not for the fainthearted.
 Your efforts, however, are well rewarded with not one but two lighthouses and a couple of playgrounds along the way.
 Camp Cove Beach makes a great rest spot near the end of the walk, and the ferry ride back to the city is a fantastic way to end the day.
+We have a detailed guide to this walk here

 You will find more pram friendly walks on the Hello Sydney Kids website.